jython/book/sandbox/functions.rst

 the Python iteration protocol.

 Maybe something simple like walking a directory tree?

+XX JJ:  I like the walker idea.
+Perhaps a different implementation of Frank's from chapter 7?

 In conjunction with glob type functionality?
 And possibly other analysis.
 Maybe process every single file, etc.
 That could be sort of cool, and something I don't think is so easy from Java (no, it's not).